Quick Examples

 fp.fit(X)

-The masking approach detects the correct peaks.
+The masking approach effectively detects the correct peaks in the image data.

 fp.plot()